dmentipl/dotfiles/README.md

     See `base/editor/extensions.json` for the list of "recommended" extensions.

-- [marp](https://github.com/marp-team/marp-cli) to generate slides from markdown.
-Download the stand-alone binary from the GitHub releases page and put in `~/bin`.
 - [neovim](https://neovim.io/) extensions.
 First, install [paq](https://github.com/savq/paq-nvim) (a package manager) with the following

     ```zsh